 We design and build novel intelligent systems to help people interact with AI or computers.
 We then explore new useful insights for future intelligent systems.

-Our HCI research utilizes data-driven approaches to address various areas of Human-centered AI, Social Computing, and Intelligent System Design.
+Our HCI/UX research utilizes data-driven approaches to address various areas of Human-centered AI, Social Computing, and Intelligent System Design.
 We aim to improve the way people design systems and make decisions by exploring human behavioral patterns and designing novel intelligent systems.

 It is very exciting to announce that the the lab is newly launched with an assistant professor, Sangkeun Park.